pushpak-23/Smart_prep_fi/README.md

-# Project Name
+# SmartPrep

 This project consists of a React frontend, an Express backend, and a Flask backend.

 ## Overview

 - `frontend/`: Contains the React frontend.
-- `express-backend/`: Contains the Express backend.
+- `backend/`: Contains the Express backend.
-- `flask-backend/`: Contains the Flask backend.
+- `flask/`: Contains the Flask backend.

 ## Installation